 The interest rate applicable to any borrowings under the term loan A facility and the revolving loan facility will equal either LIBOR/euro interbank offered rate/CDOR plus 2.00% per annum or base rate/Canadian prime rate plus 1.00% per annum, subject to certain step-ups or step-downs based on the Company's total leverage ratio.
-The interest rate applicable to any borrowings under the term loan B facility will equal (a) for U.S. dollar term loans, either the base rate plus 1.50% or LIBOR plus 2.50%, and (b) for euro revolver loans, the euro interbank offered rate plus 2.75%, in each case subject to a step-down based on Darling's total leverage ratio.
-For term loan B loans, the LIBOR rate shall not be less than 0.75%.
+The interest rate applicable to any borrowings under the term loan B facility will equal the base rate plus 1.00% or LIBOR plus 2.00%.

-As of December 31, 2016, the Company had \$43.3 million outstanding under the term loan A facility at LIBOR plus a margin of 2.00% per annum for a total of 2.77% per annum.
-The Company had \$583.5 million outstanding under the term loan B facility at LIBOR plus a margin of 2.50% per annum for a total of 3.27% per annum.
-The Company had CAD\$103.6 million outstanding under the term loan A Facility at CDOR plus a margin of 2.00% per annum for a total of 3.0247% per annum.
-The Company had €5.0 million outstanding under the revolver at LIBOR plus a margin of 2.00% per annum for a total of 2.00% per annum.
-As of December 31, 2016, the Company had availability of \$968.1 million under the Amended Credit Agreement taking into account amounts borrowed and letters of credit issued of \$26.6 million.
-The Company also has foreign bank guarantees that are not part of the Company's Amended Credit Agreement in the amount of approximately \$10.1 million at December 31, 2016.
-In addition, the Company capitalized \$4.8 million of deferred loan costs in fiscal year 2016 in connection with the Fourth Amendment.
+As of December 30, 2017, the Company had \$43.3 million outstanding under the term loan A facility at LIBOR plus a margin of 2.00% per annum for a total of 3.57% per annum.
+The Company had \$500.0 million outstanding under the term loan B facility at LIBOR plus a margin of 2.00% per annum for a total of 3.57% per annum and \$5.0 million outstanding under the term loan B facility at base rate plus a margin of 1.00% per annum for a total of 5.50% per annum.
+The Company had CAD\$66.6 million outstanding under the term loan A Facility at CDOR plus a margin of 2.00% per annum for a total of 3.5257% per annum.
+As of December 30, 2017, the Company had availability of \$976.0 million under the Amended Credit Agreement taking into account amounts borrowed and letters of credit issued of \$24.0 million.
+The Company also has foreign bank guarantees that are not part of the Company's Amended Credit Agreement in the amount of approximately \$12.3 million at December 30, 2017.
+In addition, the Company capitalized \$6.3 million of deferred loan costs in fiscal year 2017 in connection with the Fifth Amendment.